roborg-codes/DevOps_online_Kyiv_2022Q1Q2/m2/task2.2/readme.md

 # Task 2.2.15

-Finally, I created a [webpage](https://storage.googleapis.com/dk2q12-static-page/index.html) with GCS.
-Google Domains is also a non-freetier service, and unfortunately my registrar didn't offer free domains.
+Finally, I created a webpage with GCS at http://rrops.pp.ua/.
+The page still lacks SSL, which could be either ordered in the registrar, or generated on a compute engine serving this page.

 And this concludes Task 2.2.